aleynnaquinones/static-site/README.md

-# static-site
+# Static Site
-This is a repo for my static site assignment.
+This is the repository for my static site for my Advanced Web Projects assignment.